zzjjjiang/python-starter/assignments.md

 Volume is: 1.72.
 ```

-# Ex 3: First and Last
+# Ex.
+3 First and Last
 Create a program that accepts a list of numbers using the `input()` function and writes `True` if the first and last numbers are the same, otherwise write `False` to the console.

 Example input: